 As a rule, it is better to have an underexposed Instagram photo, you can adjust with editing tools rather than overexposing your photos.

 STEP 3: HDR Mode Is Overrated

 HDR (High Dynamic Range) mode works by taking photos at several exposure levels at once.
 Then putting it all together for a detailed shot.
 A professional photographer will know best how to work this function.
-However, for the average phone user they will not be able to harness this mode for best outcome.
+However, for the average phone user, they will not be able to harness this mode for the best outcome.

 STEP 4: Use The Rule Of Thirds

 You might have heard of “the Rule of Third” before.
-It’s simply one of the popular composition principles, which aims to balance your photo by framing it in 3×3 grid.
-Then align the subject or object along the grid lines to create aesthetic balance.
+It’s simply one of the popular composition principles, which aims to balance your photo by framing it in a 3×3 grid.
+Then align the subject or object along the grid lines to create an aesthetic balance.